Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Data

 \section{Data}

-The analysis is based on the latest wave of the OECD PISA (Programme for International Student Assessment) for the year 2022 which measures secondary students' learning achievement (at 15 years-old), i.e., their ability to use their reading, mathematics and science knowledge and skills to meet real-life challenges.\footnote{For details on OECD PISA, see \href{https://www.oecd.org/pisa/}{PISA-link}.} The paper is focused on the LAC region, which includes a sample of 10 countries, namely: Argentina, Brazil, Chile, Colombia, Dominican Rep., Mexico, Panama, Peru, Paraguay and Uruguay.\footnote{I exclude an additional country within this sample, i.e., Costa Rica, because its dataset does not contain the key covariate household SES.} Since the aim of the paper is about identifying the determinants of learning poverty (i.e., those students located at the bottom of the learning distribution in three subjects: math, reading and science) in the region, I employ two comparisons: no competency achieved (level 0 which includes level1b and level1c) versus level 1 (level1a), and level 1 versus level 2 (where those below level 2 are referred to as `low performers'; \citealp[p.~89]{oecd23b}).
+The analysis is based on the latest wave of PISA for the year 2022 which measures secondary students' learning achievement (at 15 years-old), i.e., their ability to use their reading, mathematics and science knowledge and skills to meet real-life challenges.\footnote{For details on OECD PISA, see \href{https://www.oecd.org/pisa/}{PISA-link}.} The paper is focused on the LAC region, which includes a sample of 10 countries, namely: Argentina, Brazil, Chile, Colombia, Dominican Rep., Mexico, Panama, Peru, Paraguay and Uruguay.\footnote{We exclude an additional country within this sample, i.e., Costa Rica, because its dataset does not contain the key covariate household SES.} Since the paper's aim is to identify the determinants of learning poverty (i.e., those students located at the bottom of the learning distribution in three subjects: math, reading and science) in the region, we employ two comparisons: no competency achieved (level 0 which includes level1b and level1c) versus level 1 (level1a), and level 1 versus level 2 (where those below level 2 are referred to as `low performers'; \citealp[p.~89]{oecd23b}).
 These two working samples contain, respectively, between 16,236 and 9,484 observations.

-It should be mentioned that the PISA 2022 data gathering was mediated by the pandemic.
-Originally, it was planned to take place in 2021 but the disruption caused by COVID-19 global pandemic forced the assessment to be postponed by a year, to 2022, whose content was updated with further questions linking the ``resilience of education systems'' from the point of view of fairness and inclusion within the pandemic's remote learning (\citealp{oecd23a}).
+It should be mentioned that PISA 2022 data gathering was mediated by the pandemic.
+Originally, it was planned to take place in 2021 but the disruption caused by COVID-19 global pandemic forced the assessment to be postponed by a year (to 2022) and the content was updated with further questions linking the ``resilience of education systems'' from the point of view of fairness and inclusion within the remote learning shift brought about by the pandemic (\citealp{oecd23a}).
+The resilience of education systems in PISA 2022 was evaluated against a new framework focusing on students' capacity for continuous learning and adaptability.
+In addition to the test measuring students' academic performance, there is a comprehensive questionnaire that collects relevant information about the students' family and socioeconomic backgrounds, their attitudes toward learning and study habits and schools' background features.
+Data submission in the LAC region happened in December 2023.

-\subsection{Data coding—rationale}
+\subsection{Data coding\textendash rationale}